-A Short History of English Freemasonry since 1717 recom- - A Short History of English Freemasonry since 1717 recommended as an Introduction. - 2047.
-Freemasonry is fore the existence of Grand Lodge.
+A Short History of English Freemasonry since 1717 recom-

+A Short History of English Freemasonry since 1717 recommended as an inroduction.

+- 2047.
+Freemasory before the existence of Grand Lodge.
 Vibert.

 Marshals all the known references to Freemasonry before 1717. - 2045.
 The Story of the Craft.
-Vibert.
-A general survey of the Order. - 169 The History of Freemasonry.
+Vibert. - 169 The History of Freemasonry.
 Gould, 3 vols.
 Still the standard History of Freemasonry throughout the World though written 80 years ago, Erudite, detailed and authoritative.
 The three Volumes have each over 500 pages and readers are recommended to read first the next book No. 2097. - 2097.
 A Concise History of Freemasonry.
 Gould.
 A shorter form of No. 169. - 193.
 History of the Lodge of Edinburgh.
 Murray Lyon.
 The best book on Scottish Masonry.

 - [668.
 History of the Grand Lodge of Ireland.
 Lepper and Crossle.
 Irish Masonry in fascinating detail. - 172.
 The Four Old Lodges.
-Gould.
-An account of the four Lodges which formed the Grand Lodge of England in 1717. - 800.
+Gould.An account of the four Lodges which formed the Grand Lodge of England in 1717. - 800.
 Military Lodges.
 Gould.